 Approach: Estimating fish production on a reef is a difficult and potentially expensive task because it requires knowledge (or scientifically defensible assumptions) of the abundance and size structure of the fish standing stock, coupled with size-specific rates of growth, mortality, reproduction, emigration and immigration.
 The method selected for estimating fish production uses information already being collected on fish abundance and size structure (for performance standards 6, 7, and 9), fish reproductive rates (standard 10), combined with estimates of somatic growth rates obtained from additional otolith studies.
 Importantly, this method of calculating fish production assumes no net migration (i.e., the immigration of fish to a reef is assumed to be equal to the emigration of fish from a reef).
-Details of the methods used to estimate fish production are presented in Appendix 3.
+Details of the methods used to estimate fish production during full monitoring are presented in Appendix 3.
+Fish biomass density is used as a proxy for fish production for annual site inspections (see Section 3.1.2).